-b) The school and grocery shop are on the same side of Gandhi Road.

-c) The school and temple are on the same side of Gandhi Road.

-d) The temple and grocery shop are on the same side of Ambedkar Road.
+a) The school and grocery shop are on the same side of Ambedkar Road.

-e) The school and Joseph's home are on the same side of the river.

-- f) The temple is to the west of the grocery store.
-True / False / Can't be said - g) The playground is to the west of Joseph's home.
-True / False / Can't be said a) True, b) True, c) False, d) True, e) Can't be said, f) False, g) True.
+- b) The school and grocery shop are on the same side of Gandhi Road. - c) The school and temple are on the same side of Gandhi Road. - d) The temple and grocery shop are on the same side of Ambedkar Road. - e) The school and Joseph's home are on the same side of the river. - f) The temple is to the west of the grocery store. - g) The playground is to the west of Joseph's home.

+True / False / Can't be said rrue / raise . / Cant be Said

+True / False / Can't be said